profsmith89/ctps/_sources/chap03.md

 ## Strings as immutable sequences

 We'll begin by learning how to replace one word with another.
-We could code this functionality ourselves, but we have already seen that Python provides a number of useful methods that operate on sequences and Python strings are sequences.
-Before reading on, skim the [Python documentation](https://docs.python.org/3/library/stdtypes.html#sequence-types-list-tuple-range) that lists the pre-programmed operations for sequences.
+We could code this functionality ourselves, but we have already seen that Python provides several useful methods that operate on sequences and Python strings are sequences.
+Before reading on, skim the Python documentation that lists the pre-programmed operations for sequences.[^fn6]

 We have used a number of these operations in our previous scripts, but nothing in this list helps us replace part of a sequence with another sequence.

-Scroll down to [the table of operations on *mutable* sequence types](http://docs.python.org/3/library/stdtypes.html#mutable-sequence-types).
-Mutable means that we can change an object's pieces, and with a mutable sequence, we can replace the sequence's items.
+Scroll down to the table of operations on *mutable* sequence types.[^fn7] Mutable means that we can change an object's pieces, and with a mutable sequence, we can replace the sequence's items.
 The first example in this list of operations does exactly this using syntax familiar to us: `s[i] = x` where `s` is a mutable sequence and `x` is some object that should replace the current object in `s` at index `i`.

 If we think back to the bookshelf example from the last chapter, this is like replacing this book on my shelf with a different one (e.g., a new version of it).
 I haven't made a new copy of my bookshelf; I simply replaced one item in it with another.
 In code as in life, the old version of my bookshelf no longer exists.